 With the rising cost of higher education, many taxpayers wonder how they can offset some of their school expenses.
 One option is to claim the Lifetime Learning credit on your federal income tax return.
-This credit reduces your tax bill on a dollar-for-dollar basis for a portion of the tuition and fees you pay for yourself, a spouse or a dependent to enroll in school.
+This credit reduces your tax bill on a dollar-for-dollar basis for a portion of the tuition, fees and other qualifying expenses you pay for yourself, a spouse or a dependent to enroll in school.

 Qualifying for the credit